desultory/genTree/readme.md

 > By default, "--jobs 4 --update --deep --newuse --changed-use --with-bdeps=y --usepkg=y @world" is used.
 > The update string can be defined with `seed_update_args` in the default config.

+### Executing commands in a seed

+Commands can be execued in a seed using `genTree-exec <seed name> <command>`.

+By default, this will execute the command in an overlay, so it only persists in the upper dir.

+`--persistent` can be used to execute the command directly in the seed root.

+### Adding crossdev support

+Crossdev support can be added to a seed with `genTree-init-crossdev <seed name> <target-tuple>`.

+ex. `genTree-init-crossdev stage3-openrc aarch64-unknown-linux-gnu`

+> The target tuple must be a valid crossdev target.

 ### Removing builds

 To remove old build tarballs, use `genTree-clean-builds`.

 `~/.local/share/genTree/builds/` is use by default, but an alternate build dir can be passed with the first arg.

+> This is equivalent to `rm ~/.local/share/genTree/builds/*.tar`

 ## Server usage